Stefania Paredes Fuentes

 Workshop on Everyday Excellence in an Extraordinary Year,Link opens in a new window WIHEA Teaching Recognition and Reward Learning Circle, 24th May 2021

 Anti-Racist Pedagogy Teaching ForumLink opens in a new window, various dates 2020-2021

 This is part of the Anti-Racist Pedagogy and Process in HE WIHEA Learning CircleLink opens in a new window

 Economics Network Virtual Symposium.
 June and September 2020

-"Women in Economics: Students' Workshop".
+"Women in Economics: Students' Workshop"Link opens in a new window.
 January 2020 (sponsored by the RES and Warwick Innovation Fund

 - EC108 Macroeconomics I (Module leader)

 - EC230 Economics of Money and Banking (Module leader)